 When will the program be released?
 What are the festival dates?

-In August or September each year, the program is published on our website and often launched in a special event.
+Generally our annual program releases in August or September each year.
+Each year’s program is published on our website and often launched in a special event.
 The actual festival dates are the late September / early October NSW public holiday long weekend.
-In 2020 the program was released on the evening of 10 September.

 How do I participate in events?

-Our 2020 program is fully online due to COVID-19.
-Your best way to access events is to create an account – this allows you to save your own festival schedule, RSVP for limited-capacity sessions, and comment on event broadcasts.
+We are committed to continuing and developing a hybrid model for NYWF, so that a digital program will exist alongside the usual festival which takes place across the October long weekend in Newcastle, NSW.
+Your best way to access online events is to create an account – this allows you to save your own festival schedule, RSVP for limited-capacity sessions, and comment on event broadcasts.
+More information about the Newcastle festival will be available when the program is launched.
 Here’s our guide to attending the festival, and accessibility information.

 Where is your access information?

-Each event’s page shows how it will be broadcast, and other relevant access information.
-A number of our events have closed captions.
+Each event’s page shows their own individual accessibility information.
 We also have a general guide to accessibility.
 If there’s something we’ve missed, please contact us!

 Where are the festival’s events held?